 #1 – Lone Pine Koala Sanctuary

 Hold a Koala, feed a kangaroo, and learn about the habits and conservation of these special species.
-You’ll have a chance to see the animals up close in their natural habitat!
-A great place to spend a few hours and get your Aussie animal experiences.

 #2 – Visit the city Botanic Gardens in Brisbane